Advanced Diploma in Clinical Supervision

 Who is involved in the course?

-Samantha Crapnell (me) and Claire Hasting have already agreed to take part in facilitating the course for 2021 start.
-Their bios can be found on the next page.
+Facilitators for the course commencing are Samantha Crapnell (me) and Claire Hasting. heir bios can be found on the next page.

 Guest presenters and facilitators are also invited in accordance with their specialist knowledge.